Picrorhiza kurroa

 Picrorhiza kurroa is one of the major income generating non-timber forest products found in the Nepalese Himalayas.
 It is one of the oldest medicinal plants traded from the Karnali zone.
 Known as kutki or कुटकी in Nepali, it is a perennial herb and is used as a substitute for Indian gentian (Gentiana kurroo).

 Habitat

-It is found in the Himalayan region from Kashmir to Sikkim at an elevation of 2700–4500 m and in Nepal, found abundantly between 3500 and 4800 m.
-It is found far away from the community and takes from hours to days to walk to its growing habitat.
+It is found in the Himalayan region from Ladakh Kashmir to Sikkim at an elevation of 2700–4500 m and in Nepal, found abundantly between 3500 and 4800 m.
 It has been reported that Picrorhiza has been harvested to near extinction.

 Description

 Leaves: 5–15 cm long leaves, almost all at the base, often withered.
 Leaves are coarsely toothed, narrowed to a winged stalk.

 Rhizomes of the plant are 15–25 cm long and woody.

 Flowers: small, pale or purplish blue, borne in cylindric spikes, spikes borne on almost leafless erect stems.
 Flowers about 8 mm, 5-lobed to the middle, and with much longer stamens.